mtlynch/mtlynch.io/content/notes/nixos-pi4/index.md

 If you see an error that says `certificate is not valid yet`, it means that your Pi hasn't yet sync'ed its time to time servers.
 Wait 60 seconds and try the command again.

+Once you've added your public SSH key to the NixOS system, you can SSH in like normal:

 ```bash
 ssh nixos@nixos.local
 ```